 Especially for doctors who come from families that aren’t wealthy, it can be hard to know how much to put towards retirement, how much to put towards a home, where to put it, and what to expect from it.

 For doctors who want to build their wealth to retire comfortably and set their potential kids up with a decent college boost, getting an early start on understanding finances is vital because of the magic of compound interest.
-Spending a decade storing your growing money in savings accounts is certainly better than not saving, but it means you miss out on the potential passive growth from higher yield investments.
+Spending a decade storing your growing money in is certainly better than not saving, but it means you miss out on the potential passive growth from higher yield investments.

 The earlier you start understanding how to invest money to maximize your growth (while respecting your personal risk tolerance), the more your money can grow on its own.